 - 1 carrot shredded

-Begin by putting the coconut oil in a large frying pan.
-Once the oil has heated, add the onion and begin cooking on a medium heat until it becomes translucent (about 3 minutes).
+- Begin by putting the coconut oil in a large frying pan.
+Once the oil has heated, add the onion and begin cooking on a medium heat until it starts to caramelize.
+It should turn slightly brown.

-While chicken cooks, prepare the sauce by combining the ingredients in a small bowl and whisk together with a fork.
+- While chicken cooks, prepare the sauce by combining the ingredients in a small bowl and whisk together.